-For the first time, the National Agreement on Closing the Gap (the National Agreement) has been developed in genuine partnership between Australian Governments and Aboriginal and Torres Strait Islander peak organisations (represented by the Coalition of Peaks).
+The National Agreement on Closing the Gap (the National Agreement) was developed in genuine partnership between Australian Governments and Aboriginal and Torres Strait Islander peak organisations (represented by the Coalition of Peaks).

 The National Agreement pushes all parties to deliver on ambitious outcomes and a new way of working in partnership.

 Implementing the National Agreement

 The National Agreement commits all parties to action.
-Its success depends on all parties commiting the right resources and efforts to deliver on these actions in practice.
+Its success depends on all parties committing the right resources and efforts to deliver on these actions in practice.

-All Parties to the National Agreement will develop an implementation plan within 12 months of signing and will report annually on their success in progressing the actions in their plans.
+All Parties to the National Agreement have developed an Implementation Plan and will report annually on their progress on the actions in their plans.

-Implementation plans will set out how policies and programs are aligned to the National Agreement and what actions will be taken to achieve the Priority Reforms.
-They will also include information on funding and timeframes for actions.
+Implementation Plans set out how policies and programs are aligned to the National Agreement and what actions will be taken to achieve the Priority Reforms.
+They also include information on funding and timeframes for actions.